Working with Research Assets

 - Research Acceptance of Deposit Policy

-Manage Creators and Contributors
+Managing Creators and Contributors

-As described above, if many creators/contributors were added, you can select the Manage creators or Manage contributors buttons to view up to 500 of them on a single page.
+If an asset has many creators/contributors, you can open the list in a separate management page in which you can view up to 500 of them.
 This makes it easier to find an author, change affiliation in bulk, and change the order in which the authors are displayed.
+Note that very long lists may take time to load.

 For a video showing how to manage research assets with many authors see here.